 Coinciding with a revolution in print technology and the rise of widely disseminated illustrated magazines and newspapers, comics of the era richly illustrate the skepticism, contestation, and achievements of the therapeutic revolution.
 They provide a critical history of this era of medicine, drawn from outside the field and expressive of broader social and cultural concerns, ones that maintain contemporary resonance.

-Read as if panels on a page, the images across this case follow the progression of the therapeutic revolution from critical depictions of physicians and dubious remedies to narrative depictions of illness before highlighting, but remaining skeptical of, the successes of medicine.
+Read as if panels on a page, the images across this case follow the progression of the therapeutic revolution from critical depictions of physicians and dubious remedies to narrative depictions of illness before highlighting, yet remaining skeptical of, the successes of medicine.
 Illustrated newspapers depict educational and clinical spaces and draw attention to epidemics and public health issues.
 The last images highlight the scientific and pictorial turns that occur at the turn of the century.

 William Hogarth